Rick's Blog

 “I said, ‘I’m not happy, but that’s different from being angry,’” Wu explained.

-The council president described the process—which included private meetings between the YMCA, Mayor Ashton Hayward and CMPA Chairman Collier Merrill, as well as two appearances before council—as an “end run” around the CMPA.
-He said council, which punted a proposed lease back to the CMPA, shouldn’t be upset with the park board’s decision.
+The council president described the process—which included private meetings between the YMCA, Mayor Ashton Hayward, and CMPA Chairman Collier Merrill, as well as two appearances before the council—as an “end run” around the CMPA.
+He said the council, which punted a proposed lease back to the CMPA, shouldn’t be upset with the park board’s decision.

 “If they’re not telling us what we like, we can’t get angry because we asked them what they think,” Wu said.

-Mayor Hayward, in attendance at the COW, warned council that it risked missing out on further progress—naming past lost opportunities—that “this hiccup, right or wrong, could put us in the same quagmire.”
+Mayor Hayward, in attendance at the COW, warned the council that it risked missing out on further progress, naming past lost opportunities, and that “this hiccup, right or wrong, could put us in the same quagmire.”

 “Let’s get past this stuff and move on,” the mayor said.

-In a self-described “rah-rah speech,” Hayward said the city was in the “beginning of a renaissance,” that “people are starting to pay attention to Pensacola.”
-He referred to economic development efforts as his “number-one focus,” and relayed a recent discussion with a business prospect that said he “doesn’t want to be on the front page of your newspaper with horns.”
+In a self-described “rah-rah speech,” Hayward said the city was in the “beginning of a renaissance” and that “people are starting to pay attention to Pensacola.”
+He referred to economic development efforts as his “number-one focus” and relayed a recent discussion with a business prospect who said he “doesn’t want to be on the front page of your newspaper with horns.”

 “Leaders lead, they don’t divide,” the mayor told the council.